mdn/content/files/en-us/learn/html/introduction_to_html/index.md

 - [Marking up a letter](/en-US/docs/Learn/HTML/Introduction_to_HTML/Marking_up_a_letter)
   - : We all learn to write a letter sooner or later; it is also a useful example to test out text formatting skills.
 In this assessment, you'll be given a letter to mark up.
 - [Structuring a page of content](/en-US/docs/Learn/HTML/Introduction_to_HTML/Structuring_a_page_of_content)
-  - : This assessment tests your ability to use HTML to structure a simple page of content, containing a header, a footer, a navigation menu, main content, and a sidebar.
+  - : This assessment tests your ability to use HTML to structure a simple page of content, containing a header, a footer, a navigation menu, main content and a sidebar.